NimaSafai/AssignmentTwo/Documentation.md

 2. Type a script in the search bar, e.g. `<script>alert("You've been hacked!")</script>`.

-3. When pressing ENTER, the code is run and - in this case - an alert pops up with the text `You've been hacked!`
+3. When pressing ENTER, the code is run and - in this case - an alert pops up with the text `You've been hacked!` which indicates that the code is vulnerable to XSS attacks.

 ## Vulnerability

-Text
+The most common types of cross-site scripting comes from taking advantage of user inputs.
+Thus, any point in our code where there are user inputs can immediately be targeted and if they're not properly secured, they can be taken advantage of.
+The vulnerability in our code lies within this snippet:

+    if (context.queryParam("search") != null) {
+            content +=
+                "<p>Search results for: " + context.queryParam("search") + "</p>" +
+                "<ul>";

+NB: it is specifically `context.queryParam("search")` that contains the vulnerability.
+It's currently un-encoded which completely leaves our code vulnerable to XSS payloads.

 ## Fix

 Text

+    if (context.queryParam("search") != null) {
+            // Show what term the user searched for. content +=
+                    "<p>Search results for: " + Encode.forHtml(context.queryParam("search")) + "</p>" +
+                "<ul>";

 ##